Rabbit-World/store/README.md

 # rabbit r1 App Store

 EXPERIMENTAL: various apps, games and/or tools for rabbit r1

-# iPad/iPhone/mobile HTML/CSS template for web apps (responsive, no javascript)
+# iPad/iPhone/mobile HTML/CSS template for web apps
+# (responsive, no javascript)

 Demo: https://rabbit-world.github.io/store/

-iPad/iPhone template made in pure HTML and CSS (no JavaScript needed) that works perfectly on any modern browser (iPad (including iPad 3), iPhone, tablets, mobiles, laptops, etc.).
+rabbit r1 App Store template made in pure HTML and CSS (no JavaScript needed) that works perfectly on any modern browser (iPad (including iPad 3), iPhone, tablets, mobiles, laptops, etc.).
 The template uses responsive queries to hide the sidebar in iPad portrait mode and in the iPhone and smaller screens (you can disable that easily if you want to).

 This template is the perfect start for any front-end or back-end developer to build complex web apps without spending time on developing the main structure.
 Or even to create a mobile version of your current site.